ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 This documents describes the structures used by the kernel to represent the data it uses in memory.

+All contiguous data structures are made such as it is easy to delimit them by computing their size in the memory.

 - [Timestamps](#timestamps)
 - [Delimited lists](#delimited-lists)
 - [Delimited strings](#delimited-strings)